Vocal coach: Roles

 A vocal coach is sometimes responsible for writing and producing vocal arrangements for four-part harmony for backup vocalists, or helping to develop counter melodies for a secondary vocalist.
 Some vocal coaches may also advise singers or bands on lyric-writing for a music production.
 Some critics allege that in some cases where popular music recordings credit a singer for work as a vocal coach during a recording, this may be a subtle way of acknowledging a ghostwriting role, in which the coach writes lyrics for a singer-songwriter or rapper.

 In the 2000s, the increasing use of recording software which contains vocal processing algorithms and digital pitch correction devices is replacing some of the roles of the vocal coach.
 In the 1970s, if a producer wanted to record a single with a popular sports star with few vocal skills, the celebrity would need weeks of vocal coaching to learn their song and improve their tone and diction.
 In the 2000s, the vocals are often processed through pitch correction software instead, and rhythm can be corrected within digital audio workstations.
-This enables 2000s-era producers and audio engineers to in order to make an untrained performer's singing sound closer to that of a trained vocalist.
+This enables 2000s-era producers and audio engineers to make an untrained performer's singing sound closer to that of a trained vocalist.